Hurricane Hanna Heads Toward South Texas As The Region Confronts A COVID-19 Spike

 Coronavirus Outbreak Causes Strain In Rio Grande Valley Of Texas

-Farther to the east and south of the Gulf of Mexico and Hurricane Hanna, Tropical Storm Gonzalo is expected to bring heavy rainfall to the Windward Islands on Saturday, with the potential for "life-threatening flash flooding."
+Farther to the east and south of the Gulf of Mexico and Hurricane Hanna, Tropical Storm Gonzalo was downgraded to a depression Saturday afternoon.
+The system brought gusty wind to the southern Windward Islands on Saturday morning.
+The National Hurricane Center also warned of heavy rainfall with the potential for "life-threatening flash flooding" in the area.

 Earlier this year, forecasters from the National Oceanic and Atmospheric Administration predicted an above-average hurricane season with at least three to six major hurricanes in 2020.